sendgrid/docs/source/API_Reference/Webhooks/event.md

 {% warning %}
+Posting will fail to your URL endpoint if it is redirected.
+{% endwarning %}

+{% warning %}
 If you wish to receive encrypted posts, we require that your callback URL support TLS 1.2.
 {% endwarning %}